keymetrics/pm2-io/docs/plus/overview.md

 ![modules]({{ site.baseurl }}{% link img/plus/modules.png %})

-Extend the capabilities of the PM2 Plus dashboard by using external modules listed in our module page.
+Extend the capabilities of the PM2 Plus dashboard by using external modules listed in our module docs.
 Monitor your databases metrics to know what going on in your infrastructure

 [Modules]({{ site.baseurl }}{% link docs/plus/guide/modules.md %})